mysteryhunt/puzzle-www/src/nexthunt.md

 Greetings puzzlers!

-MIT Puzzle Club and Palindrome are thrilled to announce that the 43nd annual MIT Mystery Hunt will begin at noon ET on Friday, January 13th, 2023.
+MIT Puzzle Club and teammate are thrilled to announce that the 43nd annual MIT Mystery Hunt will begin at noon ET on Friday, January 13th, 2023.
 Wrap-up will take place at noon ET on Monday, January 16th, 2023.

 Please view our [official registration site](https://www.mitmh2023.com/) with more details, and feel free to email us at [puzzle@mit.edu](mailto:puzzle@mit.edu) with any additional questions.